Professor Malcolm Macdonald

 • Developing insights to network systems across the natural sciences to engineer vastly more connected, efficient, and sustainable space systems.

-My research has an end-to-end focus on the development and application of systems by ensuring an understanding of the end application.
-Challenging conventional ideas and working at the interface between disciplines I seek to advance new concepts in the exploration and exploitation of space, for which I was awarded the Royal Society of Edinburgh Sir Thomas Makdougall Brisbane Medal.
-Specifically, my research develops concepts in, and applications of space technology, including solar sailing, nanosatellites, and constellations, by developing research into astrodynamics, networked systems, swarming, and distributed and collaborative systems.
+Our work has an end-to-end focus on the development and application of systems by ensuring an understanding of the end application.
+Challenging conventional ideas and working at the interface between disciplines we seek to advance new concepts in the exploration and exploitation of space.
+Specifically, our research applies systems engineering concepts in, and applications of space technology by developing research into astrodynamics, networked systems, swarming, and de-centralised and collaborative systems.

 Professional Activities